Nina Girado discography

-Filipina singer Nina has released seven studio albums, one live album, three compilation albums, one remix album and forty-three singles.
+Filipina singer Nina has released seven studio albums, one live album, three compilation albums, one remix album and forty-five singles.
 In 2002, Nina released her debut album, Heaven, which became one of the best-selling albums of 2003 in the Philippines, certifying double Platinum by the Philippine Association of the Record Industry (PARI).
-The album earned two consecutive number-one singles on the Philippine charts, the first being "Jealous", which peaked at number one for three weeks, and was succeeded by her own rendition of "Foolish Heart".
+The album earned two consecutive number-one singles on the Philippine charts, the first being "Jealous", which peaked at number one for three weeks and was succeeded by her own rendition of "Foolish Heart".
 Heaven also made her the only female artist in OPM history to have five Top 5 singles from an album.
 In December 2003, Nina released her second album, Smile.
 Lead single, "Make You Mine", peaked at number one in the country, making her the first and only female OPM artist to have three number-one singles in a span of one year.
 Smile failed to match the commercial success of its predecessor, but it maintained her status as a platinum-selling artist.

 In 2005, Nina released her most successful album, Nina Live!, to date, which became the fourth best-selling album in OPM history, eventually selling over 300,000 copies and certifying Diamond in the Philippines.
 The album reached six times Platinum status within the year of its release, making it one of the fastest-selling albums in the country.
 It also holds the record for best-selling live album and best-selling Filipino album of the 2000s.
 Nina Live! earned three number-one singles and yielded her most successful song, "Love Moves in Mysterious Ways", which became the longest running number one song in OPM history, spending twelve consecutive weeks atop the Philippine charts.
 The preceding and succeeding singles, "I Don't Want to Be Your Friend" and "Through the Fire", topped the charts as well.